How to Become an Online Teacher

 Online Adjunct Professor

 Online adjunct professors teach college-level courses.
 They work at two-year community colleges, universities, and trade schools.
-An adjunct professor typically needs a graduate degree in their field.
+An adjunct professor typically needs a graduate degree in their field, though some schools allow adjuncts with 18 graduate hours to teach.
 Competitive positions may even require doctorates.
 Unlike public K-12 teaching jobs, adjunct professors generally do not need licenses or certification.

 Depending on the role, adjuncts may teach 1-4 courses per term.
 Some adjuncts work at multiple colleges.
 Adjunct pay varies widely, so prospective adjuncts should research per-course rates during their job search.